Open-Future-Belgium/zabbix-agent/README.md

 =============

-This play will install the zabbix Agent on your clients
+This play will install the zabbix Agent on your clients The Client will also be added into the Zabbix server with the correct template and group

 Requirements
 ------------

-Centos 6x or Rhel 6x
+Centos 6.5 or Rhel 6.5

 Role Variables
 --------------